minzart/sunrise-oath/glossary/tears.md

 “Maybe,” I said.
 “But it’s past my bedtime.”

-“Best to get some rest,” she agreed.
+“[[Best]] to get some rest,” she agreed.
 “I’ll tell you what you missed in the morning, when we pick you up.”

 As her silhouette left me behind, I grew anxious.
 “Wait!”
 I cried as she stepped out.
 “Without a name, what part of you belongs to me?”